-CCSF students, faculty, staff, community members, and LINK+ members can borrow items owned by CCSF Library.
+CCSF students, faculty, staff, and community members can borrow items owned by CCSF Library.
 Students must be currently enrolled to borrow technology, books, and course reserves.
 See Borrowing, Renewing, and Returning for more information.

 Your CCSF student, staff, or faculty ID card is your library card.
 San Francisco residents can get a Community Borrower card.
 See Library Cards for more information.

 Borrowers are responsible for returning materials on time.
 The library charges fines for items returned after the due date.
 See Fines for more information.

 All libraries have study spaces that are available on a first-come, first-served basis.
 Ask at the reference desk if you need help finding a space to study.

 Rosenberg Library has three different sound zones to accommodate different student needs.